bpucker/MybMonday/README.md

 [Liu et al., 2021](https://www.frontiersin.org/articles/10.3389/fpls.2021.730007/full) investigated some MYBs in lily.
 A phylogenetic analysis suggest that LoMYB33 is a homolog of previously characterized GAMYBs of other plant species.
 LoMYB33 was found to be highly expressed in he late stages of anther development.
 Overexpression of LoMYB33 in Arabidopsis thaliana resulted in reduced growth and had a negative impact on anther development.
 This resulted in a lower number of pollen grains and partial male sterility.

+### (44) R2R3-MYB C2 repressors in grapevine ###

+> **_<a href="https://github.com/bpucker/MybMonday">TWEET</a>:_** VvMYB4a and VvMYB4b repress the general phenylpropanoid pathway, while VvMYBC2-L1 and VvMYBC2-L3 repress the anthocyanin and proanthocyanidin biosynthesis #MybMonday (details: )

+[Cavallini et al., 2015](http://www.plantphysiol.org/cgi/doi/10.1104/pp.114.256172) investigated the phenylpropanoid repressors of _Vitis vinifera_.
+The identified repressor MYB were similar to the previously chracterized flavonoid repressors AtMYB4 and AtMYBL2.
+The _V. vinifera_ sequences were classified into groups that are similar to AtMYB4 and PhMYB4 (VvMYB4a and VvMYB4b) and those that are similar to FaMYB1 and PhMYB27 (VvMYBC2-L1, VvMYBC2-L2, and VvMYBC2-L3).
+A further subclassification was achieved based on the presence of various C-motifs.
+Fig. 1 of the publication by Cavallini et al., 2015 is an excellent summary.
+Heterologous expression in petunia was used to study the functions of different repressors.
+VvMYB4a and VvMYB4b repressed the general phenylpropanoid biosynthesis in petunia.
+VvMYBC2-L1 and VvMYBC2-L3 expression resulted in reduced petal anthocyanin content and reduced amount of proanthocyanidins in seeds.